 P 7 L 1-26.
 For me it was a bit difficult to follow how flowering time was assessed.
 It must be describe better and the redaction improved.
 In what scale flowering phenology was measured (e.g. ordinal, interval)?
 Which are the units?
 What is the range?
 What was the distribution (e.g. mean, mode)?

-There are two different approaches to estimate differences in flowering phenology: (1) Record the date at which individuals reach a pre-defined developmental stage (e.g. first day of flowering), and (2) record the developmental stage of all individuals at a given date.
-In this study we used the second approach because we considered to have two major advantages.
+There are two different approaches to estimate differences in flowering phenology: (1) record the date at which individuals reach a pre-defined developmental stage (e.g. first day of flowering), and (2) record the developmental stage of all individuals at a given date.
+In this study we used the second approach because we considered it to have two major advantages.
 First, it makes it possible to record a large number of individuals at a single visit to a population.
 Second, differences in flower development stage at a given date are, in contrast to differences e.g. in date of first flower, independent of factors such as temperature that may cause differences rate of development over the flowering season.
 We have now modified the text to clarify how the phenology estimates were calculated.
 The developmental stage of individual flowers was recorded on an ordinal scale, ranging from 1 to 6.
 The intervals corresponded to pre-defined developmental stages possible to identify unambiguously in the field.
 Higher values indicate a more advanced floral development and thus correspond to an earlier flowering.
 At the level of plant individuals, we calculated two values: (1) the mean development stage of all flowers and buds (a continuous variable), and (2) the stage of the most advanced bud (an ordinal variable).
 We now also provide ranges for these two measures of phenology.

 P 7 L 45-60 P 8 L 1-19.
 How many times phenology, fruit production and ant abundance were assessed each year?
 If phenology was the subject, time dimension is very important.